datanav/docs/technical/webcrm-superoffice.rst

      - "string"

-WebCRM Opportunities to Superoffice Sale
+WebCRM Opportunities to SuperOffice Sale
 ----------------------------------------
-Every WebCRM Opportunities will be synchronized with a Superoffice Sale.
+Every WebCRM Opportunities will be synchronized with a SuperOffice Sale.

-Once a link between a WebCRM Opportunities and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Opportunities and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Opportunities and a Superoffice Sale:
+The following properties are synchronized between a WebCRM Opportunities and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - WebCRM Opportunities Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - OpportunityCurrencyName
      - Currency.Id
      - "integer"

-WebCRM Products to Superoffice Product
+WebCRM Products to SuperOffice Product
 --------------------------------------
-Every WebCRM Products will be synchronized with a Superoffice Product.
+Every WebCRM Products will be synchronized with a SuperOffice Product.

-Once a link between a WebCRM Products and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Products and a Superoffice Product:
+The following properties are synchronized between a WebCRM Products and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - WebCRM Products Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - ProductCostPrice
      - UnitCost
      - "string"